Polydrusus formosus

-Polydrusus formosus is a species of broad-nosed weevil belonging to the family Curculionidae, subfamily Entiminae.
+Polydrusus formosus, commonly known as the green immigrant leaf weevil, is a species of broad-nosed weevil belonging to the family Curculionidae, subfamily Entiminae.

 Distribution

 This beetle is present in most of Europe and in the Nearctic realm.

 Description

 The adults grow up to 5–6 mm long.
 The colour of this insect is brilliant metallic green, as the black body is coated in emerald round scales.
 If the scales wear off the body beneath appears dark.
 Antennae are pale with a dark club.
 These beetles show a short groove between the eyes and evident striae on the elytra.